itristenx/nova-universe/cueit-kiosk/README.md

 ### Directory Lookup

-To automatically populate the ticket form with a user's job title and manager the app queries your identity provider's SCIM API.
-Add `SCIM_TOKEN` and `SCIM_URL` entries to `CueIT Kiosk/CueIT Kiosk/Info.plist`. `SCIM_TOKEN` should be a bearer token authorized for the directory service. `SCIM_URL` defaults to `\(API_BASE_URL)/scim/v2` when left blank.
+To automatically populate the ticket form with a user's job title and manager, the app queries your identity provider's SCIM API.
+The token for this request is retrieved at runtime from the backend (or entered in settings) and stored securely in the keychain.
+Add a `SCIM_URL` entry to `CueIT Kiosk/CueIT Kiosk/Info.plist` if the directory endpoint differs from the default of `\(API_BASE_URL)/scim/v2`.

 ### Admin Login